Just For Fun

 I was Big Mama in “Cat on a Hot Tin Roof” and Mrs. Gibbs in “Our Town.”
 I directed that show at the Winnsboro Center for the Arts, and I don’t recommend directing and acting in the same show, unless you have a very small part.
 Like a walk-on.
 Mounting a show and learning lines and developing a character was quite a challenge.

 The last show I did in Sulphur Springs was playing Beth in “String of Pearls.”
 That was an amazing show with seven of us playing multiple roles.
 In addition to Beth, I was Kylie’s Mom, a woman with severe dementia, and Ela’s busy-body mother.
 I had never been in a show that had me playing more than one character, and that was quite a stretch for me.
 I worked with a stellar group of ladies and we all pulled it off quite well.

 Something else I enjoy are book signing events where I meet people who love stories as much as I do.
 What fun it is to talk about books and authors that we all name as favorites.

 I was one of the authors at the McKinney Book Festival on June 3, 2017 and we all had a grand time.
 My page on the book festival website has links to a video made during the event, as well as my book trailers.
 If you go to the author listings, you can see other videos and trailers as well.
 Enjoy….

 Then there are the cats.
 Cats all over the place.
-We used to have outside cats, and Poppy liked playing with them, especially the Tuxedo cat, Orca.
-We lost all the outside cats a few years ago so the ones I have now live indoors.
+We used to have outside cats, and Poppy really liked playing with them, especially the Tuxedo cat, Orca.
+We lost all the outside cats about seven years ago so the ones I have now live indoors.
 All four of them.
 Harry and Hermione are the black cats.
 Lily is the tiger cat, and Sammy is the Siamese.
 They all let me know when it is time to eat.
 Or time to play.
 Or just time to get up and pay attention to them.
 Humans don’t own cats.
 Cats own humans.